JeremiahKaren/35percent.github.io/_posts/2019-05-11-southernwood-retail-park.md

 The reason developers are pleading poverty despite offering 35% affordable housing is that they know values will rise with the arrival of the Bakerloo line and that they may be subjected to an 'early stage viability review' if the scheme is not implemented within two years.

-This is a requirement of the [Mayor's planning policy](https://www.london.gov.uk/sites/default/files/ah_viability_spg_201708152.pdf) which also imposes a 'late stage viability review' for schemes that don't meet the 35% affordable housing requirement.
-This is a more comprehensive review which forces developers to disclose in detail the actual costs spent, revenue received and actual profit made from a scheme in order for a local authority to be able to 'claw back' additional affordable housing from the surplus profit.

-Hence the recent flurry of schemes offering the 35% in order to avoid a late stage review at the same time as pleading viability poverty such that the viability baseline used in the event of an early stage review is kept very low.

-The [Mayor's policy](https://www.london.gov.uk/what-we-do/planning/london-plan/new-london-plan/draft-new-london-plan/chapter-4-housing/policy-h6-threshold-approach-applications) has two exceptions where in the case of public land or sites in Strategic Industrial Locations the threshold is increased to 50%.

 ![](http://35percent.org/img/lph6.png)